Jaihind (1994 film): Cast

-Production

-The film was produced on a budget of 3 crores.

 Soundtrack

 The music was composed by Vidyasagar, with lyrics written by Vairamuthu.
+The song "Thayin Manikodi" remains hugely popular and is frequently played during Independence Day.
+It inspired the title of a 1998 film also directed by and starring Arjun.

 Reception

 K. Vijiyan of New Straits Times wrote, "The strong family theme helps prop up all the action scenes and makes it different from just another Rambo-style movie."
-R. P. R. of Kalki wrote that Arjun has done an "one man show like Seshan" however felt that Arjun has messed up in aspects like music calling it torture, keeping lengthy dialogues and the poor choice of actor as antagonist.
-He concluded that one must appreciate the makers the fact that they've made a point.
-We have to sigh at the fact that they don't know how to convey it.
+R. P. R. of Kalki wrote that Arjun has done a one man show like Seshan, but felt that Arjun has messed up in aspects like music, calling it torture, keeping lengthy dialogues and the poor choice of actor as antagonist.
+He concluded that one must appreciate the makers the fact that they have made a point, but sighed at the fact that they did not know how to convey it.